SeyedehZahraMousavi/Hisirdou/README.md

 - 👋 Hi, I’m @Hisirdou
-- 👀 I’m interested in coding and graphic design.
+- 👀 I’m interested in coding and artificial intelligence.
 - 🌱 I’m currently learning Front end languages.
-- 💞️ I’m looking to collaborate on Front end projects.
+- 💞️ I’m looking to collaborate on back-end projects.
 - 📫 How to reach me zizi137693@gmail.com

 <!---